 Martin Roettgerding came up with a great approach, using three campaigns to structure the account:

 - Product Campaign

 - Others Campaign

-To filter queries into the right campaign, Martin uses negative keywords and the campaign priorities feature.
+In order to filter queries into the right campaign, Martin uses negative keywords and the campaign priorities feature.
 To make sure that the correct ad from the brand campaign is shown, you need to add negative keywords with brand names in the campaign with the highest priority.
 In addition, you need to set the correct campaign priority (low, medium and high) — without the right campaign priorities, the wrong ad might show up.
 You can, however, use any internal structure for your campaign as long as you do not wish to take different devices into consideration.